The keto diet encourages the inclusion of all kinds of delicious fatty foods in place of carbs, such as meats, poultry, eggs, and so much more.

 Cheese is also rich in protein, with cheddar containing an average of 7 grams per ounce.
 It’s also great for hitting your recommended daily allowance of calcium—providing up to 20% of your required intake.

 Cheese is also rich in vitamin B12, a highly complex vitamin that helps to produce DNA, protein, red blood cells, and contributes to stronger mental health.
-While vitamin B-12 deficiency can have serious side effects, it’s impossible to get too much of it, so cheese is a great way to make sure you’re getting enough.
+While vitamin B-12 deficiency can have serious side effects, it’s impossible to get too much of it.
+Eating cheese is a great way to make sure you’re getting enough.

 While cheese is high in saturated fat, studies have shown that it doesn’t actually contribute toward cardiovascular disease.
 In fact, it may even help protect against it.